-Qlso (Pleistocene landslide deposits)
+Qlso S (Shallow Pleistocene landslide deposits)

-This unit was mapped along the northern margin of the property and vividly displayed in the existing road cut.
+This unit was mapped along the northeastern and eastern margins of the property.
 It is present in the designated "wetland area" in the eastern portion of the Phase 3 area, and is seen to extend to the south along the western margin of the Heinz Canyon drainage.
-The unit is characterized by hummocky topography on the surface and irregular to chaotic bedding seen in the subsurface and road cut.
-The unit is predominantly comprised of weathered Norwood Tuff that had been mobilized in the geologic past, and has a well-developed A/B soil horizon formed upon it.
-However, quartzite boulders up to 2.5 feet in diameter were observed on the surface in the toes of these deposits in some places, which could be indicative of a prehistoric mobilization of some of the Qac material as well as the Norwood Tuff, or it could merely be a colluvial drape over the older landslide deposits.
+The unit is characterized by moderately hummocky topography on the surface and occasional to common shearing in the subsurface.
+The unit is predominantly comprised of highly weathered Norwood Tuff that appears very similar to topsoil in terms of its brownish black color, though abundant plant and tree roots are generally only found within the uppermost 6 inches of the unit; the unit generally classifies as very stiff fat clay (CH).
+This unit was found to be between 1 and 4.5 feet thick, and represented shallow landslide and/or soil creep deposits.
+In some places, quartzite boulders up to 2.5 feet in diameter were observed on the surface in the toes of these deposits, which is likely a thin colluvial drape over the older landslide deposits.